-Many studies have also found that magnesium supplements lower blood pressure, and one particular study found that people who took 450 mg a day saw a significant reduction in their systolic and diastolic blood pressure.
+Many studies have also found that magnesium supplements lower blood pressure, and one particular study found that people who took 450 milligrams a day saw a significant reduction in their systolic and diastolic blood pressure.
 This is important because blood pressure is directly correlated to long-term heart health.
 Overall, higher levels of magnesium in the body have been found to lower the risk of cardiovascular disease, and a diet high in magnesium has been associated with lower risk of ischemic heart disease, which is caused by a reduced blood supply to the heart.
 The positive effects of magnesium in the heart are even larger when its consumption is supplemented by a diet fruits, vegetables and low-fat or no-fat dairy products.

 5. Bone Health

 About 60 percent of magnesium in the body is found in the bones, while the rest is found in muscles, tissues and fluids like the blood.
-It accomplishes about 300 important biochemical reactions in the body, such as energy production, the synthesis of DNA, and transporting calcium and potassium across cells, which are processes that greatly affect nerve control, muscle contractions and heart rhythms.
-Studies have found that there’s a correlation between magnesium intake and bone density in both men and women.
+It accomplishes about 300 important biochemical reactions in the body, such as energy production, the synthesis of DNA and transporting calcium and potassium across cells, which are processes that greatly affect nerve control, muscle contractions and heart rhythms.
+Studies have found that there is a correlation between magnesium intake and bone density in both men and women.
 Magnesium has a big role in bone formation and the regulation of hormones like vitamin D and the parathyroid hormone that are majorly involved in keeping bones healthy.
 In fact, new evidence implicates magnesium as playing a central role in determining how much vitamin D our body can make.
-It’s a cofactor in Vitamin D’s synthesis from both sun exposure and dietary intake, so essentially, a deficiency in magnesium shuts down vitamin D production.
+It is a cofactor in Vitamin D’s synthesis from both sun exposure and dietary intake, so essentially, a deficiency in magnesium shuts down vitamin D production.

 How Can You Optimize Your Consumption?

-“Cut down on sugar, steer clear of pre-made and pre-packaged foods, incorporate healthier foods in their natural state, take part in stress-reducing activities and take a magnesium supplement,” Passler adds.
+“Cut down on sugar, steer clear of premade and pre-packaged foods, incorporate healthier foods in their natural state, take part in stress-reducing activities and take a magnesium supplement,” Passler adds.
 Magnesium can be found in many foods and Passler recommends for it to be consumed in green leafy vegetables every day.
 Other magnesium-rich foods to incorporate include fresh fruit, fish, nuts, beans, whole grains and even chocolate.
 Monitoring the amount of fresh fruits and vegetables in your diet is highly important.
 “Most people are unaware that they are magnesium deficient and numerous ailments can be improved and/or cured by adding a magnesium supplement.”

-The good news is you’d have to really above and beyond to suffer any risks of over-consuming magnesium.
+The good news is you would have to really above and beyond to suffer any risks of over-consuming magnesium.
 According to Passler, too much of it will result in minor digestive issues, and way, way too much has been associated with serious heart conditions.
 But at the end of the day, he assures, “These side effects are usually from extremely large quantities and are more likely to occur in someone with another health condition or taking a medication that affects magnesium levels in the body.”
 However, keep in mind that it’s always a good idea to run any big dietary changes with your doctor.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.